 APERS has contributory and non-contributory plans.
 Contributory members are required by State law to contribute 5% of their salary.
+Beginning July 1, 2022, the contribution rates shall be increased in increments of .25% per fiscal year, not to exceed 7%.
+The contributory rate was increased to 5.5% as of July 1, 2023.
 Each participating employer is required by State law to contribute at a rate established by the Board of Trustees of the system, based on the annual actuarial valuation.
-The City's contribution to the plan was \$56,374 for the year ended June 30, 2021.
+The City's contribution to the plan for the year ended June 30, 2023, (date of APERS Employer Allocation Report) was \$67,042.